 Note- this article has now been adapted, improved tenfold, and turned into a book!
-Information about it can be found here, and copies can be purchased here (ships internationally)!
+Information about it can be found here, and copies can be purchased by messaging me on Facebook or by emailing “chris [at] autisticnotweird [dot] com”.
 [All links open in new windows.]
+Ships internationally!

 Here’s an article to cheer you up!

 Remember “200 Things to Love About Life“?
 Well, that was written from my adult Asperger’s perspective, and I’m very aware that if I’d made that list as a child or teen with Asperger’s, my answers would have been different.

 Now, many people are curious about what an autistic child’s brain looks like on the inside.
 So I decided to gather some snapshots.
 On Autistic Not Weird’s Facebook page, I asked my followers to ask a child on the autism spectrum the following question:

 “What do you love most about life?”